samboyer/flpx/README.md

 ## Terminology

-- Ghost pattern: patterns can be added to the Playlist that don't actually exist yet - this is most easily observed by srolling down the Current Pattern dropdown, which lets you go well past your last pattern.
+- *Ghost pattern*: patterns can be added to the Playlist that don't actually exist yet - this is most easily observed by srolling down the Current Pattern dropdown, which lets you go well past your last pattern.